edwardcallow/tesco-jargon/h.md

 #### Handheld computer
 *Also known as PDA.*
-A mobile computer unit that is hand held.
+A mobile computer unit that is hand-held.
 It is used for a variety of routines in store by different departments, for example stock control and price integrity.

 #### Heat map
 Document showing the jobs, and associated number of hours, to be performed by each department in store.